-All securities transactions shall be settled on a delivery versus payment (DVP) basis.
+All transactions involving authorized investments shall be settled on a delivery versus payment (DVP) basis.
 All securities shall be held at the Port's safekeeping agent, or that agent's representative in New York City, or the agent's account at the Federal Reserve Bank.